flybywiresim/docs/docs/pilots-corner/a32nx-briefing/mcdu/perf.md

     !!! note ""
         If the pilot does not enter V2, the SRS mode will not be available at takeoff.

+    !!! tip
+        In the FlyByWire A32NX you can click on the LSK next to V1, VR, V2, to let the aircraft calculate the correct V-Speed for you.
+This calculated value is placed in the Scratchpad and can be move to the V-Speed field with a second click.
+        In real life this value us usually calculated by a specific airline application on the EFB.

 - TRANS ALT (4L)
     - This field displays the navigation database default transition altitude (if defined) once the origin airport is entered.
 The pilot can modify it.